Last updated May 2022

 When we can use it

-Special Categories (see paragraph 2 above) of personal information require higher levels of protection.
+Special Categories (see above) of personal information require higher levels of protection.
 We may process such information in the following circumstances:

 - In limited circumstances, with your explicit written consent.